This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Peanut Butter: Choose smooth, regular commercial brands of peanut butter like Jiff, Peter Pan, or Skippy for the best consistency.
-Natural peanut butter with no sugar added (such as Smucker’s) also works well.
-If you prefer some texture, crunchy peanut butter is an acceptable option.
+• Peanut Butter: Use smooth, commercial brands like Jif, Peter Pan, or Skippy for the best texture.
+Natural peanut butter works too, but stir well before using.
+Prefer some crunch?
+Use crunchy peanut butter.

 Nutrition